-is a 1976 satire on television.
-It centers on the first uncensored television network in America, Tunnelvision, and a hearing regarding its content, where approximately one hour of one day's condensed programming is shown, sketch-comedy style.
+Set in the then-future year of 1985, it centers around the first completely uncensored television network in the United States, TunnelVision, and a Senate hearing regarding its content, where approximately one hour of one day's condensed programming is shown, sketch-comedy style.

 This film contains examples of: